gosia-b/gcp-vertex-ai/2_pipeline/README.md

 # 🔧 pipeline

 # Vertex AI Pipelines
-Compared to other cloud providers, Google has made a decision not to develop product-specific pipelines (such as AWS Sagemaker) but instead to rely on the open source technologies - so two formats are supported:
+Compared to other cloud providers, Google has made a decision not to develop product-specific pipelines (such as AWS Sagemaker) but to instead rely on the open source technologies.
+So two formats are supported:
 - Kubeflow Pipelines (KFP)
 - Tensor Flow Extended (TFX)